irislib/faq/README.md

 It could also be that you're not logged in with your private key, you're offline or not connected to the relays.
 A quick way to see whether you're logged in with your private key (nsec) is to see whether the DMs are open and whether you can read their content.

+### Video is not playing on note

+If the original video format is not supported by your browser or operating system Iris cannot play it.
+For example, Chrome (and Chromium-based browsers such as Brave) do not play Apple's QuickTime format (.mov).

+The file could also be corrupted, or not downloaded completely or if you have disabled embeds on the Settings menu it may not play either.

 ### Why my picture is not showing up on other devices?

 See the previous [answer](https://github.com/irislib/faq#why-what-i-am-posting-from-one-device-is-not-always-visible-to-others) first.